microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 ## Constructor Signatures

 JavaScript classes are instantiated with the `new` operator.
-TypeScript refers to these as constructors because they usually create a new object.
-Given the type of a class itself, the [InstanceType](/docs/handbook/utility-types.html#instancetypetype) utility type will model this operation.
+Given the type of a class itself, the [InstanceType](/docs/handbook/utility-types.html#instancetypetype) utility type models this operation.

 ```ts twoslash
 class Point {